marcinpaszenda/Car-Rental-Frontend/README.md

 ### Project status

 I created a backend application that supports the database and deployed it to heroku.
-This application connects to the front using RestTemplete.
+This application connects to the front using RestTemplate.
 I am currently starting work on a GUI with Vaadin.
 Then I will start developing new functionalities.